quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 **Finding & Recommendation:** The business heavily relies on Brazil's Southeast region.
 * Dominance of São Paulo (SP): The state of São Paulo accounts for over 40,000 customers.
 This is more than three times the count of the next leading state, demonstrating an exceptional market concentration.
-* The "Big Three" Hub: Together, the three southeastern states of São Paulo (SP), Rio de Janeiro (RJ), and Minas Gerais (MG) form the backbone of the customer base, representing the vast majority of sales opportunities.
+* The "Big Three" Hub: Together, the three southeastern states of São Paulo (SP), Rio de Janeiro (RJ), and Minas Gerais (MG) form the backbone of the customer base.

 The business should adopt a regionally-focused strategy to both strengthen its core markets and explore new growth.
 For the dominant states of SP, RJ, and MG, the company should prioritize optimizing logistics, such as exploring partnerships with regional distribution centers to reduce shipping times and costs for the majority of its customers.
 For the next tier of states like RS and PR, localized marketing campaigns could be launched to increase market share.
 Finally, the business should investigate why the North and Northeast regions are underrepresented to identify potential barriers to entry and unlock future, untapped markets.